samridhikots/Spring-microservices-music-case-study/README.md

 # Spring-microservices-music-case-study
-Created 2 simple microservices: Arist-MS and Song-MS using **Spring Boot**.
+Created 2 simple microservices: Artist-MS and Song-MS using **Spring Boot**.

 ## Components used
 - Maven: For dependency management.